 - Using a food processor or box grater, grate the cheese.

 - Preheat the oven to 350 degrees.
 Spray the bottom of a 9" x 13" or lasagna pan if you have one, with baking spray.,

 - To assemble the lasagna, spread a thin layer of the poblano sauce on the bottom of the pan.
-Next, put a single layer of oven-ready lasagna noodles on top of the sauce.
-You can break noodles into smaller pieces to cover the whole pan.
+Next, put a single layer of oven-ready lasagna noodles on top of the sauce, overlapping just slightly.

-- Next, spread half of the diced chicken and half of the peppers and onions evenly across the noodles.
+- Next, spread half of the pulled chicken and half of the peppers and onions evenly across the noodles.
 Top evenly with a third of the grated cheese.
 Last, spoon an even layer of sauce over the cheese, using about a third of the sauce.

 - Place another layer of noodles, then the remaining chicken and veggies, and another third of the grated cheese and sauce.